Alan Jones (racing driver): Sports and touring car racing

-On 20 September 1987 at SUGO Jones won a round of All Japan Touring Car Championship driving Toyota Team Tom's, Group A Toyota Supra MA70 Turbo.
-Unfortunately the factory backed Supra could not compete, even with the Private Ford Sierras, thus for the remaining two JGTC races he scored only one additional podium on 6 December at Suzuka where he finished 3rd.
-After returning home again in 1987 his career did not pick up again until a competitive 3rd placing at the 1988 Bathurst 1000 with Colin Bond's team in a Ford Sierra RS500, saw him signed up as full-time number two driver to Tony Longhurst in Longhurst's Frank Gardner run team to drive a Sierra in 1990.
-The Benson & Hedges sponsored Sierra's were brutally fast but disappointingly fragile and results were again elusive.
+On 20 September 1987 at SUGO, Jones won a round of All Japan Touring Car Championship driving Toyota Team Tom's, Group A Toyota Supra MA70 Turbo.
+Unfortunately the factory backed Supra could not compete, even with the Private Ford Sierras, thus for the remaining two JGTC races he scored only one additional podium on 6 December at Suzuka where he finished third.
+After returning home again in 1987 his career did not pick up again until a competitive third placing at the 1988 Bathurst 1000 with Colin Bond's team in a Ford Sierra RS500, saw him signed up as full-time number two driver to Tony Longhurst in Longhurst's Frank Gardner run team to drive a Sierra in 1990.
+The Benson & Hedges sponsored Sierras were brutally fast but disappointingly fragile and results were again elusive.
 The team switched to BMW M3 Evolution's in 1991 saw the return of reliability at the cost of speed.
 Jones took the occasional podium result while Longhurst took two wins against the all-powerful Nissan Skyline R32 GT-R's.
 A switch to Glenn Seton Racing mid-season in 1992 brought improved results and race wins and he finished runner up to his team leader Glenn Seton as their V8 Ford Falcons dominated the 1993 Australian Touring Car Championship.
 Jones' reputation as a hard charger was shown in the 1993 ATCC when he was involved in a number of incidents, most notably pushing the Holden Commodore of Mark Skaife off the track at Symmons Plains Raceway before also doing the same to the Holden Racing Team's Commodore driven by Australia's 1987 500cc Grand Prix motorcycle World Champion Wayne Gardner less than half a lap later.
 Rule changes to make the Commodores more competitive saw the team's dominance fade over the next few years.
-The 1995 Bathurst 1000 looked to be a high point with a memorable 1–2 finish for their two cars fading into just a second for the car Jones shared with veteran Allan Grice, the pair finishing behind the Holden Commodore of ex-F1 driver Larry Perkins and Russell Ingall (Seton, leading by 5 seconds with just 9 laps remaining, retired with a dead engine).
+The 1995 Bathurst 1000 looked to be a high point with a memorable 1–2 finish for their two cars fading into just a second for the car Jones shared with veteran Allan Grice, the pair finishing behind the Holden Commodore of ex-F1 driver Larry Perkins and Russell Ingall (Seton, leading by five seconds with just nine laps remaining, retired with a dead engine).